 Our favorite San Juan Island overnight sea kayak trip takes us through prime orca whale habitat to picturesque Stuart Island - accessible only by boat.
 Paddle the international waters of the migrating salmon with views of the Canadian Gulf Islands and the Olympic and Cascade Mountain Ranges.
 Fuel your extensive exploration with gourmet, 3-course meals, prepared by your tour guide in a dutch oven around the campfire.
+Find out more about our trip below and we hope to see you on your next San Juan Island Kayak Tour!

 Your Outdoor Odysseys guide(s) will meet you in Friday Harbor on San Juan Island.
 Our van will take the group, which generally averages from 6-8 participants (maximum of 12), to our launch site on the west side of San Juan Island.
 After packing all camping and personal gear into the kayaks, we'll have a thorough orientation covering the fitting of the boat, paddling technique, safety and boat handling.
 We won't get on the water until everybody feels comfortable about paddling.
 We’ll paddle north, kayaking along the picturesque Haro Strait, with views of the Canadian Gulf Islands to the west.
 We'll keep a sharp eye out for whales and other wildlife chasing the Fraser River bound salmon.
 After paddling for a couple of hours along the rocky, tidally rich coastlines of San Juan and Henry Islands, we'll stop for a long lunch prepared by your guide and chef.
 After refueling, we’ll cross the Spieden Channel to Stuart Island.